-© Copyright 2023 HP Development Company, L.P.
+© Copyright 2024 HP Development Company, L.P.

-Thunderbolt and the Thunderbolt logo are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
 Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 USB Type-C and USB-C are registered trademarks of USB Implementers Forum.
 VESA, DisplayPortTM and the DisplayPortTM logo are trademarks owned by the Video Electronics Standards Association (VESA) in the United States and other countries.